Skip to content

 6. Contact the Company Directly

-If you are unable to determine the origin of a given item through any other means, contacting the company’s customer service team may yield more information.
+If you cannot determine the origin of a given item through any other means, contacting the company’s customer service team may yield more information.

 They should be able to tell you exactly where the product was made, and may even be able to give you a direct link to that information on their website.